Important details you’ll need to know before camp begins:

 Any medical supplies must be clearly labeled in a bag with your child’s name, including detailed instructions on dosage and use.
-Please make a point of talking directly with the Camp Director on the first day of camp if there are any medical instructions we should know about (or feel free to give a call in advance of camp).
+Please make a point of talking directly with a staff person on the first day of camp if there are any medical instructions we should know about (or feel free to give a call in advance of camp).

 Optional: hat, sunscreen, bug spray (we encourage you to apply at home)

 The Ecology Center serves as our home base, but we’ll be outside for much of each day, even if it rains, so please help your child to dress for the weather.

 Schedule & Activities: Camp runs each day from 9 a.m. to 3 p.m.
 If your child needs to arrive late or leave early on any of the days, please let a staff person know.